 “I’m not an historian but I can get interested – obsessively interested – with any aspect of the past, whether it’s palaeontology or archaeology or the very recent past.”

 A life-long native of Bergen County, NJ, Grant does everything with commitment and passion.
 Whether he’s focusing his time on family, work, or digging little holes in the ground in the hopes of finding something historic and/or shiny, he believes every minute counts.
 Grant has written four articles for Western & Eastern Treasures Magazine, his latest being a feature story about his “Best of 2015 Finds” (NJ Civil War staff buttons).
-He is also a regular contributor to eNJoy NJ with a monthly article about NJ history and relic hunting.

 Grant’s favorite finds to date include the following: